 Our disease-modifying research platform, Alzstatin, consisting of disease-modifying and preventive drug candidates, focuses on reducing the production of toxic amyloid beta (Aβ) in the brain.
-Aβ plays a key pathological role in Alzheimer’s and begins to accumulate in the brain years before clear symptoms develop.
+Aβ plays a key pathogenic role in Alzheimer’s and begins to accumulate in the brain years before clear symptoms develop.

 formation of Aβ42 aggregates.
 This means the drug candidates in the Alzstatin platform have two separate but synergistic effects that together contribute to a stronger anti-amyloidogenic – and thus more potent – disease-modifying effect.
 AlzeCure also sees benefits arising from a drug based on small molecules, which enables oral administration (tablets), low production costs and good penetration of the blood-brain barrier.
 We have shown in preclinical tests that the modulation of gamma secretase leads to a reduction of up to 50 percent in the production of Alzheimer-related Aβ42 without affecting other signaling important for cells.
-The project is further substantiated by positive findings made in the recently published clinical patient studies with BAN2401, Aducanumab, Donanemab, and Lecanemab/ BAN2401, which we believe validate the amyloid hypothesis as a treatable and clinically relevant pathological mechanism.
+The project is further confirmed by positive findings made in the recently published clinical patient studies with BAN2401, Aducanumab, Donanemab, and Lecanemab/ BAN2401, which we believe validate the amyloid hypothesis as a treatable and clinically relevant pathological mechanism.
 Major advances have also been made in the field of diagnostics with new blood-based tests, providing a cost-effective means of screening high-risk populations and thus identifying the right patients in the presymptomatic phase of the disease for upcoming clinical studies and future treatments.

 The video below briefly shows how a compound from the Alzstatin program acts in the brain.